fnick851/blog/source/_posts/2020-04-03-JS-Essentials.md

 date: 2020-04-03 19:38:40
 ---

-**Here's probably the missing pieces you need in order to write correct JavaScript programs:**
+**Probably the missing pieces you need in order to write correct JavaScript programs:**

 1